Separating Regular Languages with First-Order Logic: Correctness of the Infinite Words Algorithm

 It is now immediate from Item~1 and the fact that $\Sat_\infty(\alpha)$ is closed under downset that $\Is[\alpha_\infty](\Kb) \subseteq \Sat_\infty(\alpha)$.
 We conclude that $\Is[\alpha_\infty] \subseteq \Is[\alpha_\infty](\Kb) \subseteq \Sat_\infty(\alpha)$ which terminates the proof of Proposition~\ref{prop:algoworks-i}.
 Moreover, since we already know that $\Sat_\infty(\alpha) \subseteq \Is[\alpha_\infty]$, we actually have $\Is[\alpha_\infty] = \Is[\alpha_\infty](\Kb)$: $\Kb$ is optimal for $\alpha_\infty$.
 Therefore, we obtain the second item in Theorem~\ref{th:main-i} from Item~\ref{it:c2-i} of Proposition~\ref{prop:pumping-i}.

-\begin{corollary}[Second item in Theorem~\ref{th:main-i}] Given two \ilangs $L_0$ and $L_1$ that are recognized by $\alpha$, if they are \fo-separable, then one can construct an actual separator with a formula of quantifier rank at most $|A|2^{|S_+|^2}+1$. \end{corollary}
+\begin{corollary}[Second item in Theorem~\ref{th:main-i}] Given two \ilangs $L_0$ and $L_1$ that are recognized by $\alpha$, if they are \fo-separable, then one can construct an actual separator with a formula of quantifier rank at most $|A|2^{|S_+|^2}+1$. \end{corollary} \enlargethispage{\baselineskip}

 It remains to prove Proposition~\ref{prop:pumping-i}.
 We generalize the techniques we used to prove Proposition~\ref{prop:pumping}.
 Note that in several cases, the construction will require building an \fo-partition of $B^+$ (or of a subset of $B^+$).
 In this cases, we will simply use Proposition~\ref{prop:pumping}.
-As for Proposition~\ref{prop:pumping}, we construct $\Kb$ by induction on the following two parameters listed by order of importance:
+As for Proposition~\ref{prop:pumping}, we construct $\Kb$ by induction on the following two parameters listed by order of importance: \begin{enumerate}[label=$(\alph*)$] \item the index $|\unclos{\Ss_+}|$ of $\Ss_+$, \item the size of $B$. \end{enumerate}